fusioncharts/bouquet/README.md

 ## Road ahead

+ - Plugin to re-order, rename and include custom menu items in JSDoc.
  - Plugin for global search.
  - Plugin to analyze documentation coverage.
  - Plugin to embed JSFiddle by supplying a fiddle URL.